Share |

-ABOUT PLAYING THE SAWJohannes Bergmark written in response to an email question the 30th of October 2006
+ABOUT PLAYING THE SAWJohannes Bergmark written in response to an email question the 30th of October 2006, with later additions.

 I play two musical saws myself: Treatment of the instrument: